ahoi-attacks/ahoi-attacks.github.io/hugo/content/wesee/index.md

 {{< details "Q: What was the response from hardware manufacturers? " >}}

 - AMD acknowledged the attacks but concluded that this is a vulnerability in the third-party software implementations of SEV-SNP.
+You find more information in their [security advisory](https://www.amd.com/en/resources/product-security/bulletin/amd-sb-3008.html).

 {{< /details >}}